1st Dáil: Irish War of Independence

 Members of the Irish Volunteers, a republican paramilitary organization, "believed that the election of the Dáil and its declaration of independence had given them the right to pursue the republic in the manner they saw fit".
 It began to refer to itself as the Irish Republican Army (IRA).
 The First Dáil was "a visible symbol of popular resistance and a source of legitimacy for fighting men in the guerrilla war that developed".

 On the same day as the Dáil's first meeting, two officers of the Royal Irish Constabulary (RIC) were killed in an ambush in County Tipperary by members of the Irish Volunteers.
 The Volunteers seized the explosives the officers had been guarding.
 This action had not been authorised by the Irish Volunteer leadership nor by the Dáil.
 Although the Dáil and the Irish Volunteers had some overlapping membership, they were separate and neither controlled the other.

 After the founding of the Dáil, steps were taken to make the Volunteers the army of the new self-declared republic.
 On 31 January 1919 the Volunteers' official journal, An tÓglách ("The Volunteer"), stated that Ireland and England were at war, and that the founding of Dáil Éireann and its declaration of independence justified the Irish Volunteers in treating "the armed forces of the enemy – whether soldiers or policemen – exactly as a national army would treat the members of an invading army".
 In August 1920, the Dáil adopted a motion that the Irish Volunteers, "as a standing army", would swear allegiance to it and to the Republic.

-The Soloheadbeg ambush "and others like it that occurred during 1919 were not […] intended to be the first shots in a general war of independence, though that is what they turned out to be".
+The Soloheadbeg ambush "and others like it that occurred during 1919 were not [...] intended to be the first shots in a general war of independence, though that is what they turned out to be".
 It is thus seen as one of the first actions of the Irish War of Independence.
 The Dáil did not debate whether it would "accept a state of war" with, or declare war on, the United Kingdom until 11 March 1921.
 It was agreed unanimously to give President de Valera the power to accept or declare war at the most opportune time, but he never did so.

-In September 1919 the Dáil was declared illegal by the British authorities and thereafter met only intermittently and at various locations.
+In September 1919 the Dáil was declared illegal by the British authorities in Ireland and thereafter met only intermittently and at various locations.
 The Dáil also set about attempting to secure de facto authority for the Irish Republic throughout the country.
 This included the establishment of a parallel judicial system known as the Dáil Courts.
 The First Dáil held its last meeting on 10 May 1921.
 After elections on 24 May the Dáil was succeeded by the Second Dáil which sat for the first time on 16 August 1921.